maelstrom-software/maelstrom/website/content/blog/0.12.0/index.md

 by tests that failed the last time they were run, followed by all other tests.
 Within a priority band, LPT scheduling is still used.

-We find that this change really improves the edit-compile-test loop for us, since we find out very quickly if our changes --- either newly added tests or fixes to broken tests --- worked or not.
+We've found this substantially improves the edit-compile-test loop.
+We find out immediately if our changes work, whether they are newly added tests or fixes to broken tests.

 ## New <tt>stop-after</tt> Configuration Value

 This release introduces the <tt>stop-after</tt> configuration value.
 When this is set, Maelstrom will bail out early if the given number of failures are encountered.

 This change pairs well with the new scheduling changes.
-If you run, say <tt>cargo maelstrom -\-stop-after=1</tt>, then it will exercise your new tests first, and bail out immediately if any of them fail.
-Then, while you're fixing your code to make tests pass, Maelstrom will run all of the tests that previously failed first, and bail out if any of them failed again.
-This really reduces the latency of the edit-compile-test loop.
+For instance, if you run `cargo maelstrom --stop-after=1` it will exercise your new tests first and bail out immediately if any of them fail.
+Then, while you're fixing your code, Maelstrom will run all of the tests that previously failed first, and bail out if any of them fail again.
+This dramatically reduces the latency of the edit-compile-test loop.

 ## Passing Extra Arguments to Test Binaries and Pytest

-Maelstrom 0.12.0 adds the ability to pass arbitrary arguments to the underlying test binaries, and in the case of Pytest, to Pytest at various stages.
+Maelstrom 0.12.0 adds the ability to pass arbitrary arguments to the underlying test binaries.

 For example:
 - `cargo maelstrom -- --force-run-in-process` passes <tt>-\-force-run-in-processs</tt>